It wasn’t long after moving into OneandSeventy that I got itchy fingers and started looking for things to make. One such project was a Ouija Board.

 I was stumped!

-I knew there was a reason I insisted all those boxes come with us during the last three house moves!
+I knew there was a reason I insisted all those boxes come with us!

 OK, so it doesn’t actually transfer the image to the tray, it’s a decoupage method for inkjet printers.
 But the great thing about Lazertran is that not only can it be used on a multitude of surfaces but, with a little oil-based varnish, the background of the print becomes transparent.
 This was exactly what I wanted to make it look more like the image was part of the project, rather than just stuck on.